ckarimanoor/lwc-chartjs/README.md

 Take a look at this link for a brief intro on pubsub module of LWC https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.events_pubsub

+# Assumptions

+1. VS Code installed in your Machine
+2. Git and Github related extensions are added to your VS code configuration

 # Set up Details
+Please use this url - https://github.com/ckarimanoor/lwc-chartjs in VS Code to clone this repository.
+A new Project will be created with name as 'lwc-chartjs'

 This repository is developed and tested under a Lightning Community.
 So if you want to use this Repository as it is, please do the following before deploying package.xml from this repository into your SFDC instance
 1. Enable communities